-During the years ended December 31, 2021 and 2020, the Company recognized \$9.8 million and \$0.8 million, respectively of revenue associated with the Novartis Agreement based on performance completed during that period.
-Additionally, during the years ended December 31, 2021 and 2020, the Company incurred \$3.3 million and \$0.2 million, respectively of costs associated with the Novartis Agreement that were recorded within research and development expenses in the statements of operations.
-Additionally, as of December 31, 2021, the Company had current and long-term deferred revenue of \$11.4 million and \$1.5 million, respectively due to
+During the years ended December 31, 2022 and 2021, the Company recognized \$13.5 million and \$9.8 million, respectively of revenue associated with the Novartis Agreement based on performance completed during that period.
+Additionally, during the years ended December 31, 2022 and 2021, the Company incurred \$4.5 million and \$3.3 million, respectively of costs associated with the Novartis Agreement that were recorded within research and development expenses in the statements of operations.
+The research term is anticipated to end during March 2023 and the balance of deferred revenue, which was \$3.9 million as of December 31, 2022, is classified as current.
+As of December 31, 2021, the Company had current and long-term deferred revenue of \$11.4 million and \$1.5 million, respectively, from the Novartis Agreement.